veira24922/ysxdi-termux/README.md

 To run XFCE manually, use this bash command:
 ``bash ~/xfce-start.sh``

+This will run the XFCE desktop in X11 server (with legacy drawing for Turnip support).

 # Installing Turnip
 For Adreno users, they can manually install Freedreno/Turnip by running this command:
 ``pkg install tur-repo -y && pkg install mesa-vulkan-icd-freedreno vulkan-tools -y``